AdobeDocs/commerce-admin.en/help/inventory-management/distance-priority-algorithm.md

 >[!NOTE]
 >
->For multi-store website with several countries, configure [Default Tax Destination](https://docs.magento.com/user-guide/tax/tax-destination-default.html){target="_blank"} for each country.
+>For multi-store website with several countries, configure the [default tax destination](../stores-purchase/tax-class.md#default-tax-destination){target="_blank"} for each country.

 ## Use Google Maps